-Grosset Polish Hill Riesling is produced from the eight-hectare estate-owned Grosset Polish Hill Vineyard (ACO certified organic and biodynamic) in the Clare Valley.
+Grosset Polish Hill Riesling is produced from our eight-hectare estate-owned A-Grade Certified Organic and Biodynamic (ACO) vineyard in the Clare Valley.
 The gently sloping site, selected and planted by Grosset in 1996, is comprised of silt and shallow shales over a thin crust of clay and gravel.
 This overlays a bed of blue slate, estimated to be around 500-million-years old.

 This is a ‘hard rock’ site.
 The vines struggle to draw nutrients from the soil, so the bunches and berries are small, and the fruit flavours lingering.
 Indeed, this vineyard exemplifies how old-rock profiles can contribute to a wine’s character.
 It is indeed an extreme example.